Assam Career : Oil India Limited Recruitment 2024

 Selection Procedure :

-For the post of Contractual Rig Maintenance Assistant, candidates may appear for a walk-in-interview on 16th December 2024 at 5th floor, OIL Human Resources Office, Duliajan.
-Time of Registration is from 7 AM to 9 AM
+Candidates may appear for a walk-in-interview on 27th December 2024 in OIL Human Resources Office, 5th Floor, Oil India Limited, Duliajan, Assam.

-For the post of Contractual Assistant MechanicPump/ Assistant Mechanic-ICE, candidates may appear for a walk-in-interview on 18th December 2024 at Duliajan Club Auditorium, Duliajan.
-Time of Registration is from 7 AM to 9 AM

 How to apply :

+f) Valid Caste Certificate (SC/ST/OBC), if applicable; Valid Non-Creamy Layer certificate, if applicable;

+g) Valid Income and Asset Certificate to be produced by Economically Weaker Sections, if applicable;

-(iii) No-Objection Certificate from concerned employer, in original, in case the applicant is working in any organisation
+h) Valid Disability Certificate, if applicable; Valid Discharge Book/Service and Release Certificate for Ex-Servicemen (Pages containing Personal Particulars and Service Particulars), if applicable.
+No-Objection Certificate from concerned employer, in original, in case the applicant is working in any organization.

+i) A set of self-attested photocopies of all applicable document(s)/certificate(s)/testimonial(s) as mentioned above

 Detailed Advertisement : Click Here